Note: Discontinued. See reviews of the latest models.

 - Undetectable by RDDs

 - Not immune to false alarms

-The Beltronics STi Magnum uses its dual radar antennas to improve performance.
-The BEL is also one of only four immune to radar detector detectors like the Australian-made Spectre RDD.
+The Beltronics STi Magnum uses its dual, front-facing radar antennas to improve performance.
+The BEL is also one of the few that's immune to radar detector-detectors like the Spectre RDD.

 Like the Valentine One, the Beltronics STi Magnum is a non-GPS design, but it's compatible with Escort Live.
 The system includes built-in Bluetooth that links the detector to either an iPhone or Android smartphone loaded with the free Escort Live app.
 Once the two have been paired, the phone adds the benefits of GPS to the Beltronics STi Magnum, cutting false alarms while warning of red light cameras and speed traps.

 The Beltronics STi Magnum excelled at ferreting out distant radar.
-It spotted all five of our radar guns from over 11.25 miles away, at the time the best-ever performance from a radar detector.
-[Since eclipsed by the Beltronics's corporate cousin, the Escort RedlineXR.]
+It spotted all five of our radar guns from over 11.25 miles away, the best performance we've seen.
+[Since eclipsed by the Beltronics's corporate cousin, the Escort Redline.]

 An Overheating Issue?